Project status: In progress

 Thank you for your help to shape the future of our city – specifically around how we can harness the power of digital to make a meaningful difference to the lives of all people in our community.

 Between 17 April and 14 June 2019, you had an opportunity to have your say by:

-- Chat with others in the discussion forum below
+- chatting with others in a discussion forum

 We are looking at:

 We asked for your help to shape the future of our city – specifically around how we can harness the power of digital to make a meaningful difference to our lives.

 Canberra is regularly voted among the world’s most liveable cities, but great cities don’t happen by chance – they need good design, good governance and good collaboration.

 Most of the time we don’t think twice about how much digital impacts on our everyday lives.
 We download apps to help us travel, to shop and to keep track of news and events that are of interest to us.
 We use technology to do our banking, help us choose where to go for dinner, check reviews of venues, be updated on traffic conditions or to just check in and ‘like’ the social media posts of our friends or family.

 'Digital’ isn’t just about computers or using the internet; it describes a new way of doing things, removing unnecessary costs and activities, creating and using information to continually improve, and most of all, placing the community at the centre of everything we do.